soniah/gsnmpgo/README.md

 Under development, therefore:

 * API's may/will change
-* no doco, error handling, etc
+* doco, error handling, tests are minimal

 See dev branch for latest commits.